vyasj/cs341/README.md

 This repository contains the code for the homeworks as listed on https://cs341.cs.illinois.edu/coursebook/index.html.

 Was recommended to check out this course, and it looks pretty cool.
 I'm not affiliated with UIUC.
+The textbook is freely available on the course's website, which is what I used for everything here.
+That and Google, of course.

 First time using C as well.
 I wonder how long it'll take before I segfault.
 UPDATE: It took until chapter 2 of homework 0, but that's because I got set up to fail.